 Students who wish to inspect and review their records may do so by submitting a written request to the Education Leader and/or Financial Aid Leader.
 The Education Leader and/or Financial Aid Leader will respond and schedule a time to review the requested records within 45 days from the date of the request.
 A school official will be present at the time of review.
-Copies of all records can be requested at \$0.20 per page.
+There is no fee for reviewing records.
+However, an administrative fee may be charges if copies are requested.